 – Publicly available information on Maltese companies.

 – Free lists of “unqualified” potential agents and other business contacts.

 The above is a simple guide.
-As long as it doesn’t take us more than one hour and doesn’t cost us anything to obtain, we’ll research your request for free.
+As long as it does not take us more than one hour and does not cost us anything to obtain, we will research your request for free.
 In return, we ask for just one thing — if any export successes come out of these actions, please let us know!

 Business Partner Search

 The right export partners for your company are out there.
 Let the Commercial Section in Malta help you find them.
 We will search for qualified agents, distributors, manufacturer’s representatives, joint venture partners, licensees, franchisees, or strategic partners, according to your specifications.
 Prospects are screened by experience, knowledge, and interest.
 Within 30 business days from receipt of your promotional material, we will provide you with information on up to five of the best-qualified candidates, including: